 Glossary

-Warewulf containers are maintained as an uncompressed “virtual node file system” or VNFS, (sometimes also referred to as a “chroot”).
-These containers are then built as images which may then be used to provision a node.
+Warewulf images are maintained as an uncompressed “virtual node file system” or VNFS, (sometimes also referred to as a “chroot”).
+These images are then built as images which may then be used to provision a node.

 - Controller